 Admission into the beautiful park is completely free, so you can let your kids roam free in the great outdoors without being out of pocket!
 Home to multiple play areas so your kids can blow off some steam.
 Speaking of steam, let your kid's imaginations go wild playing on the huge model train.
 All aboard!

-Worden Park is a fantastic place for all the family offering a hedge maze, walled garden, miniature railway, a crazy golf course and a play area large enough to cater for all ages.
+Worden Park in Leyland is a fantastic place for all the family offering a hedge maze, walled garden, miniature railway, a crazy golf course and a play area large enough to cater for all ages.

 Bring along a picnic blanket on Mondays during August to be captivated by one of these amazing performances: (charges apply)